Electric vehicles have arrived in a big way, and this is great news for Maine!

 In 2014, a survey of Maine EV owners found that the top two reasons for purchasing an EV were to save money on gasoline (63%) and reduce air/climate pollution (63%).
 Respondents also cited reducing use of foreign oil (28%) and interest in new technology (28%) as a reason for their purchase of an EV.

-Why Drive Electric Vehicles?
+Why Drive Electric Vehicles in Maine?

 The price of electric cars and conventional cars is now about the same, especially after the federal tax credit that could save you between $2,500 and $7,500.
 Once you own an electric vehicle, it costs half as much to drive as a conventional vehicle, according to the U.S. Department of Energy.
 So, with little or no gasoline or oil changes to budget for, and the inexpensive amount of electricity they consume, you’ll be saving money right away.
 Like solar panels on a home, the energy you use is free, once you’ve made the initial investment.